 Your money-making expert.
 Financial journalist, TV and radio personality.

-You don’t have to be a Wimbledon seed to make money teaching tennis.
+You don’t have to be a Wimbledon ‘seed’ to make money teaching tennis.
 A love of the game and an ability to teach are the main requirements.
 It’s flexible so you can fit it around other work or studies.
 This makes it a good extra money-earner for adults and teens alike.
-Tennis coaches make at least £10 an hour but it can be more if you teach groups or you train serious players.
+Tennis coaches make at least £15 an hour but it can be more if you teach groups or you train serious players.

 If you love tennis you can work your way up the coaching ladder and make some good money teaching tennis.
-You can start off as a coaching assistant working with children in your spare time, then take the next steps to qualifying as a licensed coach, maybe even working with the next tennis star!
+You can start off as a coaching assistant working with children in your spare time, then take the next steps to qualifying as a licensed coach, and maybe even working with the next tennis star!

 Parents who enjoy playing tennis can make some money on the side doing something really fun.
 If your child is a keen tennis player too you could spend time at their local school, club or even tennis camp in the holidays and make money from it.